-Step 3: Test the stats are running correctly
+Test the stats are running correctly

 http://<Your haproxyIP>:<Port>/haproxy?stats and view the statistics.

-Step 1: Add the host template
+Step 1: Add this Host Template

 For more information, refer to Opsview Knowledge Center - Adding Host Templates to Hosts.

-|HAPROXY_PROXY||The Value is the name of the HAProxy you want to monitor.
 You can add multiple variables to check the status of each proxy individually.

 For more information, refer to Opsview Knowledge Center - Adding Variables to Hosts.

 Additionally, you can use the following optional variable to pass in your TLS certificates for use when connecting to the service provider to gather metrics.
 Ensure that the port given in the HAPROXY variable matches the desired endpoint.

 |Parameter||Position in Variable||Name||Description|